intel/Intel-Pattern-Matching-Technology/README.md

 *Return value*

-`0x7FFF` if the input data did not match any of the trained categories.
+`CuriePME.noMatch` if the input data did not match any of the trained categories.
 Otherwise, the trained category assigned by the network will be returned

-## Saving Knowledge
+# *Saving Knowledge*

 ### ``CuriePME.beginSaveMode()``